-“When my father died it was like a whole library had burned down. ”
+“When my father died it was like a whole library burned down. ”

 Laurie Anderson “World Without End”

-My father passed away almost four years ago now and there isn’t a week that goes by that I don’t wish I could still give him a phone call.
+Father’s Day has me reflecting on my father’s passing almost four years ago now: there isn’t a week that goes by that I don’t wish I could still give him a phone call.
 I moved away from St. Louis to go to college in California, at first I would return home every summer and at Christmas, then just for the holidays and then more sporadically.
 But we would talk once or twice a week on the phone until he died.

 Father’s Day 2011